sublimelsp/LSP/README.md

 See more information in the [documentation](https://lsp.sublimetext.io) :open_book:.

-## Customisation of the popups

-LSP uses [mdpopups](https://github.com/facelessuser/sublime-markdown-popups) to display the popup.
-You can override its style by creating a `Packages/User/mdpopups.css` file.
-See the [mdpopups documentation](http://facelessuser.github.io/sublime-markdown-popups/) for more details.

 ## Getting help

 If you have any problems, see the [troubleshooting](https://sublimelsp.github.io/LSP/troubleshooting/) guide for tips and known limitations.
 If the documentation cannot solve your problem, you can look for help in: